bortox/semester-project-smarthome/README.md

 Ultimately, an AutomaticLight is initialized via a SimpleLight (since it was not explicitely requested in the report to make it dimmable) object, a Movement Sensor and a Photoresistor.
 Note that, thanks to the code structure, it would be a matter of probably just three rows to add another AutomaticLight on the opposite side of the home and update it

+## Sensors

+A Sensor is an object with a template function (that can return double, float, int, bool, in short different data types depending on the sensor type) and an obligatory implementation of the getValue() function, and a DATA_UNIT char constant per type of sensor (defaults to none, but can be for example C° for temperature).

 ## Scenes

 The system now includes a **Scene Management System** with priority-based conflict resolution (Painter's Algorithm).